 The Operations Center is located at 264 Weybosset St., Providence, RI 02903.
 The center is open seven days a week, 24 hours a day, 365 days a year.
-Reports can also be made to campus security officers patrolling on foot, bicycle or in clearly marked vehicles, or they can be registered with residence hall desk personnel who will, in turn, contact the center.
+Reports can also be made to campus security officers patrolling on foot, on bicycles, or in clearly marked vehicles, or they can be registered with residence hall desk personnel who will, in turn, contact the center.
 Campus Safety & Security will immediately evaluate each report and take appropriate actions, such as calling an emergency medical team or reporting to local police.
 Campus Safety & Security will also be dispatched to the scene.
+Although the primary method of reporting incidents or suspicious activity occurs via phone, community members can also report suspicious incidents or activity to Campus Safety & Security via the Alertus mobile app.